spiral/docs/odm/standalone.md

 $data->save();
 ```

-Generated SQL query for Postgres database:
+The generated SQL query for a Postgres database:

 ```sql
 INSERT INTO "abc_datas" ("data")
 VALUES ('{"field":"abc"}') RETURNING "id"
 ```

-As in case with composited documents you will not be able to save parent document/record if json data is invalid:
+As is the case with composited documents, you will not be able to save the parent document/record if your json data is invalid:

 ```php
 $data = Data::findOne();